BenJeau/currently_playing_spotify/README.md

 ### Response

-The periodic WebSocket response is (where data is `null` if the user is not playing anything or is an object from the [Currently Playing Spotify API](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-the-users-currently-playing-track)):
+The periodic WebSocket response is (where data is `null` if the user is not playing anything or is an object from the [Currently Playing Spotify API](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-the-users-currently-playing-track) if compact is `false`, or if compact is `true` it is a subset of the fields from the Spotify API):

 ```json
 {